-** Jimmy Buffett coming live to drive-in screens -- see What's New page. **
+** A threat to Virginia's Starlite -- see What's New page. **

 Here you can reminisce about the drive-ins of your home town (and learn about ones in your area you may not have known existed) or find out about the still-operating ones that may be within a reasonable drive for you.
 Chances are that if you live in a metropolitan area like Washington, Norfolk or Roanoke -- or even most smaller towns or rural areas in the region -- the drive-in is little more than a fond memory; the vast majority of the ones that existed have been either abandoned or torn down, sacrificed to the development gods.
 Virginia, believe it or not, once ranked seventh among the states in sheer number of operating drive-ins.
 Sadly, though, since the Sixties a myriad of factors have contributed to the decline of this unique form of entertainment, here and nationwide.
 Among them: Daylight Saving Time, the energy crisis, the emergence of premium cable and VCRs, the trends toward multiplexing and corporate consolidation of indoor theatres, but most of all the skyrocketing of land values due to suburban expansion, which swallowed many drive-ins right up, particularly in the '80s.